Homestay with a Local Midwife

 Typically, traditional midwives attend 2-4 births a month providing prenatal, birth and postpartum care as well as primary care within their community.

-However, this program is not meant to be seen as a clinical sight to receive “numbers” or to fulfill academic requirements.
+However, this program was not meant to be seen as a clinical sight to receive “numbers” or to fulfill academic requirements.

-It is our recommendation that you have an intermediate understanding of the language prior to arrival and that you can communicate as necessary without an interpreter.
+It was their recommendation that you have an intermediate understanding of the language prior to arrival and that you can communicate as necessary without an interpreter.
 There are affordable language schools located in Antigua for those who would like to work on their Spanish before arriving at their home stay.

 Student Blogs & Galleries